jrangulo/gif-split/README.md

 ## Dependecies used
 - [Templ](https://github.com/a-h/templ) For creating dynamic html from the server
 - [htmx](https://htmx.org/) For rendering/fetching on the client

-All other functions are part of the Go standard library
+All other functions are part of the fantastic Go standard library

 ## Approach